DivyanshTiwari001/Alarm/README.md

 3. Add Labels to alarms

 # Credits
-Special thanks to [Hemant Pandey](https://github.com/hkp16721) for their contributions to this project.
+Special thanks to [Hemant Kr.
+Pandey](https://github.com/hkp16721) for this project idea.